 Why do I need an OKR Canvas?

-A canvas, such as the Business Model Canvas, or a tool such as the Balanced scorecard, is a great practice to support collaboration and , deriving product strategy, setting business goals, KPIs, or agreeing on a is a tough initiative, even in a small , so use this OKR tool as a to help you set measurable goals and achieve your ., facilitating conversations toward the and of the session.
-The key activity of
+The key activity of , deriving product strategy, setting business goals, KPIs, or agreeing on a is a tough initiative, even in a small , so use this OKR tool as a to help you set measurable goals and achieve your .

 Who is an OKR Canvas for?